Qovery/documentation/website/docs/using-qovery/configuration/environment-variables.md

 <Alert type="danger">

 Qovery CLI is aware of your current directory and Git branch.
-Be sure you are in the correct application directory and Git branch (environment) before executing Qovery Environment Variables commands
+Be sure you are in the correct application directory and Git branch (environment) before executing Qovery Environment Variables commands.

 </Alert>

-## Listing Environment Variables
+## List Environment Variables

-You can list environment variables of given application with single CLI command;
+You can list environment variables of given application with single CLI command:

 ```bash
 qovery application env list